xdqc/Knowledge-Bomb/README.md

 ## Data mining from Wikipedia

+The game content is data mined and analysed from Wikipedia articles and Wikidata items by multiple dimensions: language, language count, language cluster, hypernym, hypernym category, complexity scoring, etc.

 ### Hypernym Hierarchy

 All Wikidata items / Wikipedia articles are categorized in buckets.
-The design principle is: gameplay first, performance second, academic last; coarsely classifying as a decision tree, instead of networking as an ontologically precise semantic graph.
-The branches are grown and pruned to achieve balanced number of items/articles per node.
+The design principle is: gameplay first, performance (query speed) second, academic last; coarsely classifying as a decision tree, instead of networking as an ontologically precise semantic graph.
+The tree branches are grown and pruned to achieve balanced number of items/articles per node.

-The 66 top-level hypernyms of controlled vocabulary are exposed for players to pick during the game by detonating 💣
+The 66 top-level hypernyms of controlled vocabulary are presented for players to pick during the game by detonating 💣

 ```
 Node          Path